-To check lubricant, remove the fill plug; the lubricant level should be 1 in. below the threads of the plug.
+To check lubricant, remove the fill plug; the lubricant level should be 1 in.
+(2.5 cm) below the threads of the plug.
 If low, add SAE-approved 80W-90 hypoid gear lubricant as necessary.

 To change the lubricant, use the following procedure: